crossbario/autobahn-js/doc/work/tutorial_pubsub.rst

 The HTML
 --------

 Since we want to be able to run the clients in either the browser or Node.js, we'll keep the the HTML very simple for both the publisher and the subscriber.
-We basically just want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, |ab| and our JavaScript.
+We basically just want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, **Autobahn|JS** and our JavaScript.

 For the publisher, we use: